-The Safe2Encrypt\RIJ128 AES implementation has been designed to achieve a constant cache access profile by ensuring that the same cache lines are accessed every time regardless of the processed data.
+The Cipher_DES and Safe2Encrypt_RIJ128 implementations have been designed to achieve a constant cache access profile by ensuring that the same cache lines are accessed every time regardless of the processed data.
 The 4-byte spatial resolution of MemJam, however, thwarts this countermeasure by providing intra cache-line resolution.
-One approach to restore security and protect against MemJamis to apply constant memory accesses with a 4-byte granularity.
+One approach to restore security and protect against MemJam is to apply constant memory accesses with a 4-byte granularity.
 That would require accessing every fourth byte of the table for each memory lookup for the purpose of maintaining a uniform memory footprint.
 At that point, it might be easier to just do a true constant time implementation and access all entries each time, resting assured that there is no other effect somewhere hidden in the microarchitecture resulting in a leak with byte granularity.
-As we discussed in the related work, system-wide defense proposals that apply to cache attacks are not relevant and cannot detect or prevent MemJam.
-Also, an adversary performing the Mem-Jam attack does not need to know about the offset of S-Box in the binary, since she can simply scan the 10-bits address entropy through introducing conflicts to different offsets and measuring the timing of victim.
-This is important when it comes to obfuscated binaries or scenarios, where the offset of S-Box is unknown.